Integrated City: Castro says no other community will be occupied until the program is 100% in Jacarezinho and Muzema | Rio de Janeiro

 The program plans to deliver definitive property titles to properties in the West Zone.

 “There is already a job that the city hall and the state government were doing.
-Meet this week to make a task force and be able to go to the Judiciary.
-Therefore, this itinerant justice will be very important”, said the governor.
+Let’s meet this week to form a task force and be able to go to the Judiciary.
+Therefore, this itinerant justice will be very important”, said the governor, about the project of action of the judiciary in Muzema, Tijuquinha and Morro do Banco.

 “The success of the program will prevent these people from returning.
 The success of the program is the way the militia does not build again, does not hold people back.
 Research is the basis of the project.
 The Civil Police has investigations that do not end.
 The Public Ministry and Justice are already very much integrated into this, so that we can fulfill the warrants”, he detailed.